-Favorite Date Nights, Happy Hours, Fun Casual Dinner Spots, Special Occasion Anniversary Ideas and Creative Places To Meet Singles In Sausalito, Mt.
+Date Nights, Happy Hours, Fun Casual Dinner Spots, Special Occasion Anniversary Ideas + Places To Meet Singles In Sausalito, Mt.
 Tam & North Bay, Day Trips from San Francisco

 In the past 5 years, there have been a number of places that have surfaced around the county as well as existing businesses that have catered to a growing younger demographic of customers as well as those eager to explore places around them that crave fresh food, more craft beers, quality cocktails and social environments.

 Here are my favorite places around San Rafael, Mill Valley, Tiburon, Mount Tamalpais, Sausalito, Larkspur and West Marin for dates and meeting singles.
 Scroll to the bottom of the page for San Francisco date ideas.

 Please note there are many places I recommend that are more unique, romantic – these are exclusively available for clients.

 Sea Trek Kayak & Stand Up Paddling Center, Sausalito

 My personal favorite place is out on Tomales Bay but given the uncertain conditions of the tide and winds, this is a safer bet and more convenient for most folks.
 With canoe and kayak rentals, no better way to spend a morning out on the water.

 The newest place on my list is California Gold.
 When I first read about the place on Eater I thought there was a typo, surely this place could not exist in San Rafael or Marin.
 Sure enough, this place has experience and reputation from previous places like Bourbon & Branch, Tosca and Alamo Drafthouse (while the beer menu will resemble Bloodhound and Holy Water in San Francisco).